iblank/laravel-gov-search/README.md

 Laravel PHP Facade/Wrapper for the USA.gov, DigitalGov Search API.
 You will need to create an account with DigialGov to create an affiliate id and access token key: http://search.digitalgov.gov/

 ## Installation
-1. Add project to your `composer.json` file:
+1. Add project to the require array in your `composer.json` file:

         ```
+        "require": {
             "iblank/laravel-gov-search": "dev-master"
+        }
         ```
 2. Run `composer update` to pull down the latest version of the package.
 3. Open `app/config/app.php` and add the service provider to your `providers` array:

         ```
         'providers' => array(
             'iblank\GovSearch\GovSearchServiceProvider'